Kooroshoo/Aerial-Cactus-Identification-using-VGGNet/README.md

 The Dataset
 - Gotten from Kaggle
 - Resolution of 32 x 32 images of cactus plant for classification.
-- The code is written in Python and the we used keras as backend.
+- The code is written in Python and the we used Keras as our framewok.